Strategy for software Dummies – part 4

 The ABC company is planning to go global.
-They have asked a ValuePerform consultant helping them put an international Go-To-Market plan together.
+They have asked a ValuePerform consultant to help them put an international Go-To-Market plan together.
 The ValuePerform consultant wants to know the current position of the ABC company before any work on future strategies commences.
 In post #3 it turned out that the management team wildly disagreed on the priorities for financial performance.

 Why do management teams disagree?